This show was rescheduled from the orinigal March 16, 2020 date for March 18, 2022.

 This event was rescheduled from March 16, 2020 and March 19, 2021.
 Please note: all tickets have been transferred to the new date of March 18, 2022.
 Please reach out to the Box Office with any questions email@example.com or 541-317-0700.

-We hope you recognize the profound impact this event ban will have on the staff, crew and operations of the nonprofit Tower Theatre Foundation.
+We hope you recognize the profound impact COVID19 had on the staff, crew and operations of the nonprofit Tower Theatre Foundation.
 Rather than a refund, please consider one of these ways to help sustain the performing arts during this difficult time:

 Tickets: Reserved Seating $27 - $47 (plus $3 historic preservation fee)

 Rambling House melds the heart of Celtic and American folk music with the discipline and sophistication of Baroque music under the direction of Grammy-winning guitarist William Coulter and former Stevie Wonder Band collaborator Edwin Huizinga.
 Soprano Amanda Powell, of Apollo's Fire notoriety, sings with untethered joy.
 This presentation of music is accented with the percussive brilliance of modern Irish step dancing as choreographed by Riverdance veterans Brandon Asazawa and Alyssa Reichert.
 Brian Bigley, uilleann pipes, and Kristen Capp Bigley, violin are the producers of this show and A Celtic Christmas, which performed to about 1,000 people last December at the Medina PAC.